dineshUmasankar/ActionBarCoords/README.md

 # ActionBarCoords
+__A Coordinates HUD Plugin for Spigot servers and comes with *changing colors!!!*__
+*insert logo here*

+## Description
 A Minecraft Spigot plugin that shows a player's coordinates above their hotbar with color customization.

-## Description
-A Coordinates HUD Plugin for Spigot servers and comes with __*changing colors!!!*__

 *image insert here*

 #### Features:
-- Test
-- Test
+>- Test

 ## Requirements